MayankMohan/ArduinoController/README.md

 the code on the main master code file, the correct file to upload to the master arduino is the code in the COMTEST_MASTER folder.
 The glove code is in Hand_Slave, and the Controller code is in Controller_Slave.

+The Project writeup is also included in this repository